About the Workshop

 Additional Aesthetic Procedures and Advanced Injection Techniques

-Our highly accredited New York Complete Neurotoxins Training, Dermal Filler, and Facial Aesthetics program is planned and implemented in accordance with the Accreditation Council for Continuing Medical Education's accreditation requirements and policies.
+We’ve planned and implemented our Detroit Complete Botox® Training, Dermal Filler, and Facial Aesthetics program in accordance with the Accreditation Council for Continuing Medical Education’s accreditation requirements and policies.

-Medical Education Resources designates our New York training course for a maximum of 8.0 AMA PRA Category 1 Credits™.
+Medical Education Resources designates our Detroit training course for a maximum of 8.0 AMA PRA Category 1 Credits™.
 You should claim only the credit commensurate with your participation in our hands-on training session.

 Medical Education Resources is also an accredited provider of continuing nursing education through the American Nurses Credentialing Center’s Commission on Accreditation.
 You’ll earn 8.0 contact hours of continuing nursing education following successful completion.